 What happens, happens here.

-This is what I am trying to say every time that I design a set or create an enviroment for a performance.
+This is what I am trying to say every time that I design a set or create an environment for a performance.
 I am thinking not only of scenery in a traditional context, but any stage, city, room, street, courtyard, field, clearing, place or space for a live human-generated event, play, concert, interaction, gesture, movement or story.
 I do not think this approach is the only way to understand theatrical design, but it captures how I respond to the world around me and what I have to give back to my collaborators, audiences, the work itself and my students.
 It is the primal gesture of all that I do.
 I have stolen this idea as a theatrical construct from an essay by the historian Peter Womack.

 There are two other statements on theater that have inspired me and that I carry forward in all of my work.
 The first is from playwright Suzan-Lori Parks: